 What are all the Bible verses about the rapture and second coming of Christ?

-There are thirty significant Bible verses about the rapture and the second coming of Christ.
+There are forty-four significant Bible verses about the rapture and the second coming of Christ.
 These passages are listed in this article, and a brief explanation of each passage is provided.
 The Bible teaches that the next major event in God’s plan for the future is the rapture of the church.The rapture is the removal of Christians from this earth.
 Then the tribulation will follow.
 At the end of the tribulation, the battle of Armageddon will occur and during that battle, the second coming of Christ will occur.
 After Christ victoriously defeats the armies of the world that seek to destroy Israel, Christ will establish His millennial kingdom.
 So, the passages we are focusing on are those Bible verses about the rapture and second coming of Christ.

 Bible Verses About the Rapture